algolia/algolia-react-boilerplate/boilerplate-documentation/docs/02-Getting Started/getting-started.md

 ## Installing and initial setup

-1. If you haven't already, clone the parent repo under a new name for your own demo.
+1. For using the Boilerplate for your own project, use a template of the repo under a new name for your own demo.
 You should use the `main` branch that has some features turned off for easier setup.

 2. Run `yarn` in the **boilerplate** directory and `yarn start` to view your project on [http://localhost:5173](http://localhost:5173/).
    You may run into errors at this stage if you haven't configured `algoliaEnvConfig`.
 You are likely to see some more errors soon after.
 Visit `src/config/featuresConfig` to activate/deactivate the features you would like to see in the app.